 - Score aggregation for drivers

 The driver sorting option controls the default sorting of drivers that managers in your organization will see on their dashboard when they log into Peakon.

-The standard setting is to sort the drivers by Priority, however it's also possible to sort drivers By score or By difference to benchmark.
+The standard setting is to sort the drivers by Focus area, however it's also possible to sort drivers By score or By difference to benchmark.

 Managers will still be able to sort drivers by any three of these options, but will receive the view selected for this setting by default with every new login session.